Agile-Labs-Tech/agilelabs-isms-policy/03 Doc-Rec control/README.md

 # Purpose, scope and users

 1. The purpose of this procedure is to ensure control over creation, approval, distribution, usage and updates of documents and records (also called: documented information) used in the Information Security Management System (ISMS).
-2. This procedure applies to all documents and records related to the ISMS, regardless of whether the documents and records were created inside Agile Lab Pte Ltd (Agile Lab) or whether they are of external origin.
-This procedure encompasses all documents and records, stored (in Agile Lab) in any possible form – paper, audio, video, etc.
+2. This procedure applies to all documents and records related to the ISMS, regardless of whether the documents and records were created inside Agile Labs Pte Ltd (Agile Labs) or whether they are of external origin.
+This procedure encompasses all documents and records, stored (in Agile Labs) in any possible form – paper, audio, video, etc.
-3. Users of this document are all employees of Agile Lab inside the scope of the ISMS.
+3. Users of this document are all employees of Agile Labs inside the scope of the ISMS.

 # Reference documents